Verifiable Quantum Advantage without Structure: Counterexamples for Cryptographic Primitives

 The construction of $f_\secpar$ is very similar to that of the proof of quantumness constructed in \Cref{sec:PoQ}.
 We rely on similar parameter settings as in \Cref{sec:PoQ}, and use similar notations as in \Cref{sec:PoQ}.

 We define $f_\secpar^H:C\rightarrow \bit^n$ as follows:

 where $H_i:\Sigma\rightarrow \bit$ is the function that outputs the $i$-th bit of the output of $H:\Sigma\rightarrow \bit^n$.

-The $\prove$ algorithm in \Cref{sec:PoQ} can be understood as an oracle-independent algorithm to invert $f_\secpar$ for the image $1^n$ in the QROM.
+The $\prove$ algorithm in \Cref{sec:PoQ} can be understood as an algorithm to invert $f_\secpar$ for the image $1^n$ in the QROM.
 This can be extended to find a preimage of any image $y\in \bit^n$ in a straightforward manner: We only need to modify the definition of $T^H_i$ to the subset consisting of $\ve_i\in \Sigma$ such that $H_i(\ve_i)=y_i$ instead of $H_i(\ve_i)=1$ in the proof of \Cref{lem:correctness}.
 The rest of the proof works analogously.
-Thus, $\{f_\secpar\}_\secpar$ is not one-way against oracle-independent adversaries in the QROM.
+Thus, $\{f_\secpar\}_\secpar$ is not one-way in the QROM.

 The proof of one-wayness in the CROM is similar to that of soundness of the proof of quantumness in \Cref{sec:PoQ}.
-By a straightforward extension of the proof of \Cref{lem:soundness} where we replace $1^n$ with arbitrary $y\in \bit^n$, we obtain the following claim. \begin{claim} For any oracle-independent adversaries $\A$ that makes $\poly(\secpar)$ queries and $y\in \bit^n$,
+By a straightforward extension of the proof of \Cref{lem:soundness} where we replace $1^n$ with arbitrary $y\in \bit^n$, we obtain the following claim. \begin{claim} For any adversary $\A$ that makes $\poly(\secpar)$ classical queries and $y\in \bit^n$,

 \end{claim}

 The above claim does not immediately imply one-wayness since in the one-wayness game, $y$ is chosen by first sampling $\vx \sample C$ and then setting $y=f_\secpar^H(\vx)$ instead of fixing $y$ independently of $H$.
 Fortunately, we can show that the distribution of $y$ is almost independent of $H$ as shown in the following claim. \begin{claim} We have